 Obsolete: Property that is unable to be used to adequately perform the function for which it was intended.

-This is due to a substantial loss in value resulting from factors such as: overcapacity, changes in technology, deficiencies, inadequacies in design, marketability, any factors that affect the property itself or the property's relationship with other surrounding real estate.
+This is due to a substantial loss in value resulting from factors such as: systems age exceeding useful life, overcapacity, changes in technology, deficiencies, inadequacies in design, marketability, any factors that affect the property itself or the property's relationship with other surrounding real estate.